gregecmaregec/gregecmaregec.github.io/_projects/applications.md

 <br>
 <b>Distillation of knowledge from the web</b><br>
-AI chatbots are trained on vast amounts of internet data - including Wikipedia and answers from search results, as well as on various papers and literature.
-ChatGPT 3 was trained on approximately 45 terabytes of data.
-Even when an AI Chatbot is not accessing live internet search results, it can summarize and work with a large knowledge base from information found on the internet.
-This includes a knowledge base about trade finance and its instruments.
+AI chatbots are trained on vast amounts of text-based data on the internet - including Wikipedia, answers from search results, various papers, case studies, and world literature.
+State-of-the-art AI systems posess a large knowledge base about trade finance and its instruments.

 <br>